-Recently, Washington District Judge Robert Lasnik helped further secure the rights of those accused of computer crimes by determining that an IP address alone is not enough evidence to pursue legal action against a person.
-He explained that merely having the name of the person associated with a particular IP address says very little about the person who actually committed the crime using that IP address, noting that “While it is possible that the subscriber is the one who participated… it is also possible that a family member, guest, or freeloader engaged in the infringing conduct.”
+Recently, Washington District Judge Robert Lasnik helped further secure the rights of those accused of computer crimes by determining that an IP address cannot be used as proof of identify alone, meaning it does not enough offer evidence to pursue legal action against a person.
+He explained that merely having the name of the person associated with a particular IP address provides little proof of the identity of who actually committed the crime using that IP address, noting that “While it is possible that the subscriber is the one who participated… it is also possible that a family member, guest, or freeloader engaged in the infringing conduct.”

-Cases like this provide yet another reason why it is so important to work with a top Vista criminal attorney.
+Cases like this provide yet another reason why it is so important to work with a top criminal attorney with experience handling computer crimes and a knowledge of the newest rulings that may affect criminal cases.
 When someone keeps up on current news in the legal field, it can directly affect your case and, ultimately could mean the difference between your freedom and imprisonment.

-If you have been accused of any type of crime related to computer usage, please call Vista criminal attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.
+If you have been accused of any type of crime related to computer usage, please call Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.

 Creative Commons Image by Collin Anderson